sourceboat/tabler_icons_elixir/README.md

 2. Update TablerIcons version in `lib/mix/tasks/download.ex`.
 3. Run `mix download` in order to download newest icons into `/assets`.
 4. Run `mix build` in order to build new `lib/tabler_icons.ex` file based on the icons.
+5. Update version in `mix.exs`.
-5. Update repository with the corresponding changes.
+6. Update repository with the corresponding changes.
-6. Release new version of the package.
+7. Release new version of the package.